Best practices for creating a data model

 ## Introduction to data modeling

-When creating a data model for an application in Eximee, you should follow principles that make system maintenance easier and ensure data consistency across the entire organization.
+When creating a data model for an application in Eximee, you should follow principles that will make the system easier to maintain and ensure data consistency across the entire organization.
 A well-designed model is the foundation of efficient information flow between the user interface and the process engine.

 ### Key naming standards

 An effective data model should be intuitive.
-When designing keys, follow the technical standards below:
+When designing keys, apply the following technical standards:

 | Aspect | Rule | Example (Good) | Example (Bad) |